sdiehl/wiwinwlh/slideshow.md

 [(0,""),(1,""),(0,"a"),(-1,""),(0,"b"),(1,"a"),(2,""),(1,"b"),(-1,"a"),(-2,""),(-1,"b"),(2,"a"),(-2,"a"),(2,"b"),(-2,"b")]
 ```

-It is useful for *all* possible inputs of a program up to some depth.
+It is useful to generate test cases over *all* possible inputs of a program up to some depth.

 ~~~~ {.haskell include="src/smallcheck.hs"}
 ~~~~